structurizr/onpremises/README.md

 `./gradlew clean build -x integrationTest` to exclude the integration tests.

-If successful, you will see a file named `structurizr-onpremises.war` in `build/libs`.
+If successful, you will see a file named `structurizr-onpremises.war` in `structurizr-onpremises/build/libs`.
 To then build a Docker image:

 ```
+cd structurizr-onpremises
 docker build . -t mytag
 ```